 - Portland Winter Light Festival: Designed to bring light to the wintry darkness, this free four-day festival brightens several sites around town with imaginative works that combine light and technology to create interactive experiences.

-- Portland Jazz Fest: This festival honors jazz legends, highlights local musicians and provides jazz education through films and lectures at top Portland venues.
+- PDX Jazz Festival: This festival honors jazz legends, highlights local musicians and provides jazz education through films and lectures at top Portland venues.

 Portland Winter Light Festival

 Brighten your February with glowing sculptures and thousands of twinkling lights at the annual Winter Lights Festival.

 POW Film Fest